SE::DuckDuckGo - DuckDuckGo search engine scraper

 论坛

-In the query format, we specify the iteration of characters from a to zzzz, , this method allows maximum rotation of search results and retrieval of many new unique results:
+In the query format, we specify a character brute-force from a to zzzz; this method allows for maximum rotation of search results and obtaining many new unique results:

 $query {az:a:zzzz}

-This macro will create 475254 additional queries for each initial search query, which in total will give 4 x 475254 = 1901016 search queries, the number is impressive, but this is not a problem at all for A-Parser.
-With a speed of 2000 queries per minute, such a task will be processed in just 16 hours.
+This macro will create 475254 additional queries for each original search query, which in total will give 4 x 475254 = 1901016 search queries—an impressive figure, but no problem at all for A-Parser.
+At a speed of 2000 queries per minute, such a task will be processed in just 16 hours.

 Using operators

-You can use search operators in the query format, so it will be automatically added to each query in your list:
+You can use search operators in the query format, so they will be automatically added to each query from your list:

 site:$query